rvsrvs/jasdev.github.io/projects.md

 Using the volume buttons on an Android phone, [VibeBack](http://pennapps.challengepost.com/submissions/17219-vibeback) can let your friends know your current geolocation, battery life, send an S.O.S, or a custom message.
 The hack won 'Best use of Firebase' at PennApps Fall 2013!

+### gramtracker.io, July 2013

+#### *Node.js*, *Underscore.js*

+At Twitter's quarterly [hackweek](https://www.youtube.com/watch?v=2oxDsIkwQA8) (look for me @ [0:55](https://youtu.be/2oxDsIkwQA8?t=55s)!), I built a lightweight web app to help people manage their followers on Instagram.
+Using the underscore.js collections library, the web app helps give you insight on mutual and asymmetric follows!
+The site has been deprecated, but you can find the source [here](https://github.com/Jasdev/gramtracker)!

-### ranker.io, Summer 2013
+### ranker.io, June 2013

 #### *Node.js*, *PHP*

 Building off of the usernames we accumulated from our previous hack, Snapgraph (below), we decided to start an image/video contest on top of Snapchat's platform.
 Programatically, we sent out over 42k snaps and received thousands of replies and hosted them on ranker.io (deprecated).
 This kind of hack got a little bit of attention on Hacker News and landed us a trip to visit the Snapchat HQ!
 My friend wrote about our experience [here](https://medium.com/@binroot/the-best-jokes-have-no-punchline-5f4713a963d6).

-### gramtracker.io, Summer 2013

-#### *Node.js*, *Underscore.js*

-At Twitter's quarterly [hackweek](https://www.youtube.com/watch?v=2oxDsIkwQA8) (look for me @ [0:55](https://youtu.be/2oxDsIkwQA8?t=55s)!), I built a lightweight web app to help people manage their followers on Instagram.
-Using the underscore.js collections library, the web app helps give you insight on mutual and asymmetric follows!
-The site has been deprecated, but you can find the source [here](https://github.com/Jasdev/gramtracker)!

 ### Snapgraph, January 2013